open-telemetry/oteps/text/metrics/0113-exemplars.md

 ## Internal details

-An exemplar is defined as:
+An exemplar is a `RawValue`, which is defined as:

 ```
 message RawValue {